syncfusion-content/xamarin-docs/Xamarin/TreeView/Selection.md

 The TreeView gets the selected item by using the [SelectedItem](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~SelectedItem.html) and [CurrentItem](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~CurrentItem.html) properties.
 Both `SelectedItem` and `CurrentItem` returns the same data object when selecting single item.
 When selecting more than one item, the `SelectedItem` property returns the first selected item, and the `CurrentItem` property returns the last selected item.

-## FullRowSelect
+## Select an entire row

-By default, the selection start from indent level only.
-To select the full row, enable the [FullRowSelect](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~FullRowSelect.html) property.
+By default, the selection starts from the indent level only.
+You can select the full row by enable the [FullRowSelect](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~FullRowSelect.html) property.
 By setting the `FullRowSelect` to `true` the selection spans the width of tree view control.

 {% tabs %}
 {% highlight xaml %}